 Here are some pros to select Octane renderer in your career.

 - Fast rendering: If you’re currently using standard or physical rendering in Cinema4D, you know that sometimes a single frame can take minutes to render for a simple scene.
 Octane cuts through simple scenes like butter and turns those minutes into seconds.

-- Octane increases your workflow speed with liveviewer: the liveviewer in Octane allows users to see a rendered scene in almost real time.
+- Octane increases your workflow speed with liveviewer: the liveviewer in Octane allows users to see a rendered scene in almost real-time.
 Especially since Octane uses GPUs to process the rendering.
-It is awesome to see the update in real-time whenever an object, a light added or texture attribute is changed.
+It is awesome to see the update in real-time whenever an object, a light added or a texture attribute is changed.

-- The Octane community is so big: at the time of writing, Octane Facebook Group has nearly 40 thousands members.
-Plus, there are many other places that you can find support for Octane such as on Quora, or on the official Otoy’s forum.
+- The Octane community is so big: at the time of writing, Octane Facebook Group has nearly 50 thousand members.
+Plus, there are many other places where you can find support for Octane such as on Quora, or on the official Otoy’s forum.

 OctaneRender supports all major platforms:

 - Linux® (64-bit)

 - macOS® 10.13.6 High Sierra (NOTE: 10.14 Mojave and 10.15 Catalina do not support NVIDIA CUDA)